 In 2017, Human Resources departments will be increasingly tasked with managing the 21st Century Workforce.
 The right HR technology will play an integral part in that process.
-Let’s take a quick look at the conditions and technological solutions that will help HR professionals navigate the evolving world of HR next year and beyond.
+Let’s take a quick look at the conditions and technologies and HR solutions that will help professionals navigate the evolving world of HR next year and beyond.

 Today’s HR professionals have turned to building an employer brand, highlighting the fundamentals of their workplace.
 The best way your team can recruit in this environment is using smart applicant tracking systems (ATS) that allow you to make the best hiring decision and automatically take candidates from hire to onboarding.